syl20bnr/spacemacs-elpa-mirror/melpa/vc-fossil-readme.txt

 Installation:

+1. Install this vc-fossil package.
+2. Add "Fossil" to the list of VC backends using
+   M-x customize-variable vc-handled-backends

+Alternative manual installation
 1. Put this file somewhere in the Emacs load-path.
 2. Tell Emacs to load it when needed:
    (autoload 'vc-fossil-registered "vc-fossil")